 The Authority's office hours are 8.00 am to 4.30 pm from Monday to Friday, excluding public holidays.
 Our social media accounts are formally monitored during these hours.
-A response to a question or comment may take some time to be provided due to checking processes and other commitments.
+Due to checking processes and other commitments, a response to a question or comment may not be immediate.
 Decisions on out-of-hours responses are made on a case-by-case basis and are dependent on staff availability.
 We always do our best to respond to you within two working days.